Crescendo van Berkel: Club career

 Van Berkel came through the youth system at hometown club Quick and made his professional debut for Sparta Rotterdam in 2012.
 He was snapped up by Roda JC in 2014.
 He joined Telstar in summer 2015 after his contract with Roda expired.

 He was signed by Norwegian club Sandefjord in Autumn 2017, and played 9 matches for the club, before being released in May 2018.

 On 13 July 2018, Hong Kong club Lee Man announced the signing of van Berkel, and he made his debut on 31 August 2018.
 His contract is terminated in March 2019.

 In February 2020, Van Berkel moved to SVV Scheveningen.
+In March 2022, Van Berkel was announced as Smitshoek's new signing ahead of the 2022-23 season.